killuhwhale/reportr/README.md

 Problems:

+  (Dashboard)
+  Need a way to create a reportrr admin account to create company admin accounts.

   Permission, ensure only  authenticated users can get data.
   How should I ensure a certain user can view certain things in database